I might be the perfect person to guide you through Prague, granting three days of awe. Why so? Because I’m an unusual kind of local.

 David Černý created some well-known sculptures in Prague such as the crawling toddlers on the columns of the television tower.

-In the courtyard of the Kafka Museum, however, he let’s two men urinating into a basin the shape of the Czech Republic.
+In the courtyard of the Kafka Museum, however, he lets two men urinate in a basin the shape of the Czech Republic.

 Those men consist of layers – just like Kafka’s head in the above section – and can move their hips.
 This enables visitors to determine what message these men wee into the water via text.
 The gsm unit inside the sculpture receives these SMS messages that have to be sent to the number that you find close to the statue.